tatsuya/effective-java/chapter-4.md

 ## Item 13: Minimize the accessibility of classes and members

 Information hiding or encapsulation, is one of the fundamental tenets of software design.
 You should always reduce accessibility as much as possible.
 After carefully designing a minimal public API, you should prevent any stray classes, interfaces, or members from becoming a part of the API.
 With the exception of public static final fields, public classes should have no public fields.
-Ensure that objects referenced by public static final fields are immutable.
+Ensure that objects referenced by public static final fields are immutable ([Item 15](chapter-4.md#item-15-minimize-mutability)).

 ## Item 14: In public classes, use accessor methods, not public fields